 GREAT AUSTRALIAN FAMILY HERITAGE

 The CHRISTOPHER HANLON® brand name is fourth generation Australian with origins that can be traced back to his Great Grandfather, Tom Hanlon® in 1875.
 From a small piece of land in Goomalibee, Tom grew bush herbs, raised cattle and made regional leather produce.
 Tom's eponymous HANLON ROAD located in Goomalibee Victoria exists today.
 Heritage.

-During the mid 1800's land owners were often considered the local 'gentry' as only the wealthiest of families could afford significant farming and grazing land in addition to the early industrial farming equipment required.
-According to Christopher's father, ROSS HANLON®, Grandfather Tom Hanlon® employed a number of people to run the farm and their numbers would swell during the heavy harvests: sheep shearers, slaughtermen and butchers in addition to general farm hands would be hired to work the land and production sheds.
+During the mid 1800's land owners were often considered the local gentry as only the wealthiest of families could afford significant farming and grazing land in addition to the early industrial farming equipment required.
+According to Christopher's father, ROSS HANLON®, Grandfather Tom Hanlon® employed a number of people to run the family farm and numbers would swell during heavy harvests: sheep shearers, slaughtermen and stockmen in addition to general farm hands would be hired to work the land and production sheds.
 Meanwhile the women would sew, cook and clean.
 Whatever could be produced on the farm was sold at local markets and townships using traditional hand skills, time-proven formulas and the family’s savour-faire.
 Cream was churned into butter – often by the women.
 Best cuts of meat would be wholesaled to local butchers but skins and animal byproducts would also be put to use.
 Boiled sheep (wool fat) and emu skin fat for example was a popular treatment for women's parched English skin and when mixed with soap and water doubled as a men's shaving preparation for cut-throat razors.
 Many Australians relied on small producers or made items themselves: cooking, sewing, knitting and home remedies were a common country practise.

 This is Australian His-Story.
-A story of the HANLON® family's colonial country empire and the birth of the HANLON® family's international luxury brand.
-Today HANLON® BRANDED leather goods, FAMOUS natural skin preparations AND AUSTRALIAN BOTANICAL BUSH PERFUMES are integrated into Australian culture.
+A story of the HANLON® family's colonial country empire and the INSPIRATION BEHIND the HANLON® family's international luxury brand.
+Today HANLON® BRANDED leather goods, natural skin preparations AND AUSTRALIAN BOTANICAL BUSH PERFUMES are integrated into Australian COUNTRY culture.